-Customizing the forum appearance is very easy, and I was able to customize the color scheme, logo and favicon quickly.
+Customising the forum appearance is very easy, and I was able to customise the colour scheme, logo and favicon quickly.

-If you want to go deeper, other areas of customization include adding custom header and footer code as well as your own custom CSS.
+If you want to go deeper, other areas of customisation include adding custom header and footer code as well as your own custom CSS.

-One minor irritation I had was with choosing my color schemes.
-I would have loved for there to be a color picker built in, rather than me having to go off-site to a 3rd party color picker site to find my HEX.
+One minor irritation I had was with choosing my colour schemes.
+I would have loved for there to be a colour picker built in, rather than me having to go off-site to a 3rd party colour picker site to find my HEX.